Overcoming Travel Buyer’s Inertia or Hesitation

 Your New Sales Supporting Content Strategy

 Your process involves reviewing sales and web content statistics for conversion-related successes to understand why you’re successful.
+Then to study the failures to determine the most likely sources of bounces/dropped bookings.

 Consider that a key problem might be poor quality travel content and gaps in the content experience where doubts arose.
 In this flow interruption, they looked elsewhere to compare competitor’s offerings and content experience.
 They left to review only one point/issue yet it resulted in them not returning.
-Unfortunately, the competitor’s content caused them to reevaluate your entire value proposition.
+Unfortunately, your competitor’s content caused them to reevaluate your entire value proposition.

 This is why ranking at the top of Google search results is so important.
-It’s a simple matter of reducing exposure to competitors who will contaminate the traveler’s trip visualization, wiping out your content’s impact.
+It reduces exposure to competitors who will contaminate the traveler’s trip visualization, wiping out your content’s impact and the value of your packages.
+Then by strategically creating and deploying enjoyable travel content that impacts, engages and persuades you can avoid gaps while addressing booking objections.

 Learn more about high-impact travel content, optimizing digital marketing campaigns, travel seo services, and connecting travelers to your content.